Satanás

-Satanás (Spanish for Satan) is a 2007 Colombian film directed by Andi Baiz.
+Satanás (Spanish for Satan) is a 2007 Colombian film written and directed by Andi Baiz.
 It is adapted from the novel of the same title by Mario Mendoza Zambrano which is based on the spree killing committed by Campo Elías Delgado that took place in Bogotá in 1986.
 It was Colombia's submission to the 80th Academy Awards for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.

 Plot

 The film follows the lives of three characters, Eliseo, Paola, and Father Ernesto, living in the city of Bogota, Colombia, in the mid 1980s.